MengSunDom/CITS5505project/README.md

 print(secrets.token_hex(32))
 ```

-Copy the generated value and set it as your `SECRET_KEY` in `config.py` to ensure session security.
+Copy the generated value and set it as your `SECRET_KEY` in `.env` to ensure session security.

 ### ▶️ Running the App